Skip to Main Content

 Assistant Directors

-Bilingual 1st and 2nd ADs skilled with French crew practices, Paris studios, and location shoots across all regions.
+Bilingual 1st and 2nd ADs who know French crew practices, Paris studios, and location shoots across every region.

-Here is how this works in practice.
-Assistant directors in France handle a production culture shaped by strong labor rules, well-organized crew structures, and the collaborative traditions of the French film industry.
-French ADs know the country's working hour needs, union practices, and the specific protocols for shooting at heritage locations, Parisian streets, and major studios like La Cité du Cinéma and Bry-sur-Marne.
+Assistant directors in France work within a production culture shaped by strong labor rules and well-organized crews.
+The French film industry leans on long collaborative traditions, and French ADs know how to honor them.
+They understand the country's working-hour limits, union practices, and the protocols for shooting at heritage sites, Parisian streets, and major studios like La Cité du Cinéma and Bry-sur-Marne.

-Here is the short of it.
-Our network has bilingual French-English ADs skilled in global co-productions supported by the TRIP rebates, CNC-funded features, prestige television, and high-end commercials.
-They bridge the gap between global directors and French crew practices, making sure efficient shooting days across Paris, Provence, the Côte d'Azur, and each region of France.
+Our network holds bilingual French-English ADs skilled in global co-productions backed by the TRIP rebates, CNC-funded features, prestige television, and high-end commercials.
+They bridge global directors and French crew practices, which keeps shooting days efficient across Paris, Provence, the Côte d'Azur, and every region of France.

 ACT 01